mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 }
 ```
 Every message is unencrypted and have the information about the offer and information about last trades.
 Wallet that
-claims that proof exist, will need to show them  by demand.
+claims that Atomic Swap proof exist, will need to show them by demand.

+'anchor_output' is a special verifiable output that was published during last 24 hour.
+The purpose of this output
+is to prevent massive flooding that is not easy to filter out.
+In order to flood, attacker will need to pay
+at least transaction fee to create such output.
+The honest players will need to pay transaction fee at least once in 24 hours as well.

-Qt-wallet that looking for the offer will need to listen on the topic.
+Qt-wallet that looking for the offer, will need to listen on the topic.
 During next 5-10 minute wallet will receive all
-offers that are exist on the market. **It is expected that user will need wait for 5-10 minutes until the offer 'message pool'
+offers that are exist on the market. **It is expected that user will need to wait for 5-10 minutes until the offer 'message pool'
-will be filled.**
+will be completed.**

+Please note, that before start listening, the wallet need to obtain from the node a list of outputs that was published during last 24 hours.
+Any of those outputs can be Anchor Output.

+Every offer can be quickly validated by checking if anchor_output=>commit does exist and anchor_output=>public_key
+show the commit amount.
+The message can be calculated as 'peer_address' + 'time' from the offer message.
+The
+anchor_output=>signature must match that message and public key.

+### Anchor output

+Currently every wallet has viewing public key that can be used to reveal output amount, but not allow to spend it.
+All wallets has such root public key that is used for blockchain scanning to recognize spendable outputs.
+Normally
+the root public key is kept in the secret unless wallet want to disclosure it's balance and transactions.

+For anchor output wallet need to create another derivative public key (anchor PK).
+As a result anchor output will be different from the
+rest, so the wallet can publish the anchor PK, to make possible to read the amount of the anchor output.
+The ownership of anchor PK is proving the ownership of the anchor output.

+mwc-wallet will need to be able to maintain such output, re spent it when swap offer need to be places.
+The amount
+will be less then 1 MWC.
+To create anchor output the wallet will create anchor PK from seed secret derivative and then use it
+for this output initialization.
+Normally mwc-wallet doesn't mix that anchor output with the rest spendable outputs
+because of the privacy impact.
+Observer who knows Anchor PK can conclude that this output belong to that wallet.

+The not honest players can be banned by peer address or libp2p sender address.
+As a result the attacker traffic can be
+filtered out by the mwc-wallet.

 ### Swap proof